 NewSchool and American Institute of Architects (AIA) San Diego have partnered together to launch a scholarship for the top architecture and design professionals interested in pursuing their graduate degrees at NewSchool.
-The annual scholarships of up to $5,000 are awarded to prospective graduate architecture students who express interest in mission of the Center for Healthy Environments at NewSchool.
+The annual scholarships of up to $5,000 are awarded to graduate architecture students who express interest in the mission of the Center for Healthy Environments at NewSchool.

 Recently, the American Institute of Architects (AIA) named NewSchool as a charter member of the national Design and Health Research Consortium, which will fund basic research on how design affects public health.
 The mission of the Center for Healthy Environments at NewSchool is to promote the school’s established leadership and expertise in the fields of neuroscience in architecture, healthy urbanism and sustainable architecture.